loulous24/FCSC/FCSC2024/open_sesame.md

     }
 ```

-So there is a hardcoded check to avoid looking at the memory at that specific place!!!!
+So there is a hard-coded check to avoid looking at the memory at that specific place!!!!
 Not only the bootloader was patched but also the UEFI (the double door).

 ## Stealing the treasure

 Now, it is time to think as thieves and to find a way to bypass it.
-I have choosen to patch the UEFI directly into memory to step over this condition and be able to perform the memory extraction.
+I have chosen to patch the UEFI directly into memory to step over this condition and be able to perform the memory extraction.

 So I used mm to modify the data stored at address 0x40239928 (to bypass the jump).
 However, it was not working because it is not the place where the executed code is.
-This is where the uImage is but it is placed elsewhere for the execution.
+This is where the uImage is, but it is placed elsewhere for the execution.
 By looking at the memory map, I figured out that the LoaderCode part size was exactly the size of the UEFI.
-I looked at the beginning and it was the same file.
+I looked at the beginning, and it was the same file.
 So I patched at that point 0x403BF00+000398e8 to change the jump condition of the check.

 ```
     mm 403f88e8 0x14000044 -w 4